-Halton Council has announced that it has submitted a planning application for improvements to the road network around Runcorn Station.
+Halton Council has submitted a planning application for improvements to the road network around Runcorn Station.
 If approved it would enhance connectivity between the station and Runcorn town centre, as well as open up exciting new opportunities for developing the area in front of the station.

 This has been made possible by the opening of the Mersey Gateway, which celebrates its first birthday on 14 October.
 The new crossing has provided a unique opportunity to close the Silver Jubilee Bridge for the much needed renovation works and to improve the road network around Runcorn Station.

 Admirers of the Silver Jubilee Bridge have been watching intently as high level repairs have gradually moved along the arch of the much-loved structure, since its closure back in October 2017.
 Underneath, an extensive programme of maintenance has been taking place, including concrete repairs; replacement of cables and a full repaint of the full steel arch.
 The bridge will reopen to pedestrians and cyclists in the Summer of 2019.